 Last week I got the chance to speak at Microsoft Build, and do a first-look demo on their newly announced featured - Azure Static Web Apps.
-And as I didn't get access to Static Web Apps until they same time everyone else did (the day before my demo), I got to showcase how easy it was the first time you used it (ok, so maybe it was the second time that I'd used it).
+And as I didn't get access to Static Web Apps until they same time everyone else did (the day before my demo), I got to showcase how simple it was the first time you used it (ok, so maybe it was the second time that I'd used it).

-Link to Header Deploying from GitHub
+Deploying from GitHub

 Using an existing static site, with information about Quokkabot, built with Eleventy, I set up the continuous deployment pipeline which uses a GitHub action to trigger the site to rebuild in Static Web Apps.